jgoerner/coding-dad/pokemon/readme.md

-# Reverse Engineering a Pokemon Lottery
+# Reverse Engineering a Pokemon Raffle

 >  A tale on childlike curiosity turning into a lesson about information security 🔐

-This repo contains the code for the article [Reverse Engineering a Pokemon Lottery]()
+This repo contains the code for the article [Reverse Engineering a Pokemon Raffle]()

 ## How to run